izzetbiophysicist/consensus_design/README.md

 # cosensus_design
-pyRosetta script for consensus protein design
+Script using pyRosetta for consensus protein design

 # Usage